A Drink Before the War: Major themes

 Themes of the novel include racial and class warfare, the personal effects of blue-collar bitterness among both white and black working-class individuals, and the emotional damage that can be inflicted by father figures.

-Literary significance and reception
+Critical reception

 The New York Times described the book as somewhat clichéd but praised the honest approach to racial and class warfare.
 They also felt that the seriousness of the novel's themes made a jarring contrast with the flippancy of the detective characters.

-Explanation of the title

-The title refers to the gang war that is central to the plot.
-It is from a line spoken by the character Devin Amronklin midway through the novel and was taken from the BBC sitcom Fawlty Towers episode "The Germans".
-The same title is used by Sinéad O'Connor for a song on her first album.

 Awards and nominations

 Dennis Lehane received a Shamus Award for Best First Novel for the book.